alex4108/StreamMachine/README.md

 ## What does it do

 * Runs a [Node-Media-Server](https://github.com/illuspas/Node-Media-Server) who accepts RTMP streams.
-* Runs a PHP app that connects to the Node-Media-Server API to determine online/offline status
+* Runs a website (php) for users to view the streams
-* Features [Titan Embed]() to put a chat module on your stream's page for discord

 ## Configuration Guidelines

 Configuration of the streamers.php file isn't required.
 Streams will be accepted using any stream key, and will immediately show as Online in the webapp.

-To enabled additional features, such as Discord join links, the Titan widget, or to list your key in the offline streams list, you must modify the streamers.php configuration file.
+To enabled additional features, such as Discord join links, the Titan widget, or to list your key in the offline streams list, you must modify the streamers.php configuration file and rebuild the container.

 ## Production Deployment Notes

-* Restrict traffic on 1935 to authorized hosts only.
-This way, unknown users cannot publish streams to the container.
-* Terminate HTTPS at HAProxy and pass plaintext into the container.
-* Use HAProxy for ports 80, 443, AND 8000.
-* In the HAProxy rules for 8000, restrict access to /admin/ and /api/.
-This way, http://container:8000/admin/ and http:///container:8000/api/ are only accessible from the internal network and not to the outside world

-_Maybe it's worth bringing HAProxy into the container as well_
+* Simply `docker-compose up -d` to bring the environment online
+* This will open `1935/tcp` for inbound streams.
+* This will open `80/tcp` via haproxy, and properly proxy requests from the outside to node media server for stream viewers.
+All other requests will be proxied to the php web server.
+* You may want to add your own proxy to terminate HTTPS connections.

 # Contributing